AnthonyChristidis/GSOC-2018---Performance-Analytics-Standard-Errors-/README.md

 * Package Details: The main task for this package was to merge the [*glmnetRcpp*](https://github.com/AnthonyChristidis/glmnetRcpp) package to the **glmGammaNet** package, such that the overall function from **glmGammaNet** supports both the Exponential and Gamma distributions.
 This package was then implemented into the **EstimatorStandardError** package.
 Initially, only the Exponential distribution from **glmnetRcpp** was available to fit the spectral density of the influence functions of the risk and performance measures.

-This issue will need to be fixed.
-In the meantime, it is recommended to download the package files from [here](https://github.com/AnthonyChristidis/glmGammaNet), and to install the package via the command prompt.
-Here is a [link](http://web.mit.edu/insong/www/pdf/rpackage_instructions.pdf) on how to do so (see Section 3, *Building R Package with Command Line Tools*).

 ### *EstimatorStandardError* Package